emirn/website/docs/about.md

 ### About Me

+- My name is Eugene Mironichev
 - Tech entrepreneur in the software industry.
-- Author of the [book](https://www.amazon.com/dp/B075KQZM58/) about managing remote teams.
+- Author of the [book](/book) about assembling and managing remote teams.
 - Speaker at business and tech conferences, adviser to a few startups.
 - Author of articles published in Forbes and other business magazines.
 - Lifelong student.